TheEconomist/normalcy-index-data/README.md

 ## Authors

-This data has been collected, cleaned, analysed and visalised by [James Fransham](https://twitter.com/JamesFransham) and [Martín González](https://twitter.com/martgnz).
+This data has been collected, cleaned, analysed and visualised by [James Fransham](https://twitter.com/JamesFransham) and [Martín González](https://twitter.com/martgnz).

 If you use the data, or have any suggestions, please email [jamesfransham@economist.com](mailto:jamesfransham@economist.com).